Task-oriented Communication Design in Cyber-Physical Systems: A Survey on Theory and Applications: Challenges and Open Problems

-One of issues in FL is the uneven distribution of data among the edge nodes.
-Because the edge nodes.
-Because the update at the edge nodes are based on their locally available data, the contribution to the aggregated system parameters varies from one edge node to others.
+Federated learning (FL) is an emerging distributed ML framework that allow a large number of edge nodes collaboratively train a shared learning model \cite{kairouz2019advances}.
+FL is capable of addressing many challenges in implementing ML over networks \cite{ParkProIEEE19,park2020communicationefficient}.
+One of they key challenges in FL is non independently and identically distribute (non-i.i.d.) data among devices and resource constraints \cite{StichICLR2019,ZhangJMLR13,WangJSAC2019}.
+Because the update at the edge nodes are based on their locally available data, the contribution to the aggregated system parameters varies from one edge node to another.
 As a result, always-transmit policy is no longer the optimal transmission in FL.
 In fact, a node which does not have sufficient data usually generates bias gradient parameters.
 Sending these parameters to the server does not improve, and sometimes harms the learning process.
 This asks for a context-aware transmission policy to tackle this issue.
-It is shown in \cite{Dinh20} that a proper transmission policy can improve the FL in terms of both energy efficiency and convergence performance.
-Another issue in FL is the different privacy levels among the edge nodes, which requires unequal-protection transmission and coding designs.
+It is shown in \cite{Dinh20,DinhTWC22} that a proper transmission policy can improve the FL in terms of both energy efficiency and convergence performance.
+Another issue in FL is the different privacy levels among the edge nodes \cite{DuchiACM18,mcmahan2018learning}, which requires unequal-protection transmission and coding designs.
 Optimizing the source-channel coding to satisfy the privacy requirements and improve the learning convergence is usually difficult and requires novel system design perspectives.

-\subsection{Mobile Edge Computing}
+\subsubsection{Mobile Edge Computing}